abstractfactory/rfc/spec/spec17.md

 However, there may be cases when this MUST NOT be allowed to happen and so the mechanism MUST include a method of asserting this; such as raising an exception or returning an error code either when it is attempted or when multiple names were found upon query.

-### Escaping {}
+### Escaping the marker

-If you encounter a situation where the @-sign necessarily must appear directly infront of a character, you may escape it.
+If you encounter a situation where the designated marker necessarily must appear directly infront of a character, you may escape it.

 ```python
 >>> somedata.data = 'Hello \{ImportantMessage\}'